mvolkmann/blog/src/ocaml.md

   | n when 4 <= n && n <= 7 -> print_string "medium"
   | _ -> print_string "large"
 ```

+The `function` keyword is useful in functions
+that immediately `match` on the last parameter.
+It simplfies the code by removing the need to list the last parameter
+and replacing `match {last-parameter} with` with just `function`.
+For example, the first two lines of the `max_element` function above
+can be replaced by `let rec max_element = function`.
+The type of `max_element` can be specified as `'a list -> 'a option`
+which states that it takes a list of `a'` elements
+and returns an `option` of type `'a`.

+TODO: Show examples of not using and using the `function` keyword.

 ## Iteration